Walmart figured out its Amazon strategy. So why's the stock down 13%?

+Walmart sent an encouraging signal to Wall Street Thursday that it's heading in the right direction.

-The world's biggest retailer will come under the microscope on Thursday morning when it reports quarterly earnings.
-Walmart's stock had its worst day in 30 years the last time it answered to Wall Street analysts.
+The world's biggest retailer said online sales jumped 33% last quarter.
+In February, Walmart's stock had its worst day in 30 years after it told Wall Street that digital sales grew 23%.

-But don't expect CEO Doug McMillon to change his approach.
-Walmart is playing the long game, and McMillon is slogging ahead to refit the behemoth for the digital era.
+Walmart is playing the long game, and CEO Doug McMillon is slogging ahead to refit the behemoth for the digital era.

 Related: What is Walmart's global plan?